multimodalAI/multimodal-ai-hugo-group/content/authors/aayush-chiniwalla/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Team
-- MultimodalAI24 Organizer
 - MultimodalAI25 Organizer
 ---

-Xianyuan is an Assistant Head of AI Research Engineering at the Centre for Machine Intelligence and Senior AI Research Engineer at the University of Sheffield.

-He received his Ph.D. degree in Signal and Information Processing from the University of Chinese Academy of Sciences, China, in 2023.
-Prior to that, he received his Bachelor’s degree in Measuring Control Technology and Instruments from Southeast University, China, in 2016.
-See his [homepage](https://xianyuanliu.github.io/) and [LinkedIn](https://www.linkedin.com/in/xianyuanliu/) for more information.